jiangyongyuan/spring-strategy-spi/README.md

 ```

-Simply use the spring bean with the `@SPIName` annotation ,it is very convenient to obtain the beans that have been registered in the system through the key.
+Simply use the spring bean with the `@SPIKey` annotation ,it is very convenient to obtain the beans that have been registered in the system through the key.
 You don't need to define any more classes, any BeanPostProcessor to register a Map form the BeanFactory.

 ### Usage